emf-creaf/medfate/reference/forest.md

   - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

-Optionally, it can also contain information about the herb layer, seedling layer and seed bank:
+Additionally, it can contain information about the herb layer, seedling layer and seed bank:

-- `herbCover`: Percent cover of the herb layer (optional).
+- `herbCover`: Percent cover of the herb layer.

-- `herbHeight`: Mean height (in cm) of the herb layer (optional).
+- `herbHeight`: Mean height (in cm) of the herb layer.

+- `herbLAI`: Leaf area index (m2/m2) of the herb layer.

+- `herbFoliarBiomass`: Dry biomass (kg/m2) of the herb layer.

+- `herbFuelLoading`: Fine fuel loading (kg/m2) of the herb layer.

 - `seedlingBank`: An optional data frame containing seedling/sapling information with the following columns: